My hormones have

-This time, to my disbelief, I was found to have hyperthyroidism.
-It was Graves’ disease, so I was put on medication, taken off it after six months and declared “cured.”
+This time, to my disbelief, I was diagnosed with hyperthyroidism.
+More specifically, it was Graves’ disease, so I was put on medication, taken off it after six months, and declared “cured.”

-Interestingly, about that time I realized I had a severe reaction to birth control pills – something I now know is a clear indication of a fragile hormonal balance and most likely early signs of estrogen dominance.
+Interestingly, about that time I realized I had a severe reaction to birth control pills – something I now know is a clear indication of a fragile hormonal balance and most likely an early sign of Estrogen Dominance.

 Hashimoto’s disease and adrenal fatigue

 I was living the high life in Shanghai when I realized something was really wrong.
 I still remember the day when Nike (my then client) briefed us on a new campaign.
 I took some notes and thought I would start on the plan the next day.
 The next morning, I opened my notebook and had little recollections of the notes, the meeting, and no idea what it was that I had to do.
 Total brain fog.